Volvo 200 Series: Engines

 The 200 series was offered with three families of engines.
-Most 240s were equipped with Volvo's own red block, 2.0-2.3 litre four-cylinder engines.
+Most 240s were equipped with Volvo's own red block, 2.0–2.3-liter four-cylinder engines.
 Both overhead valve and overhead cam versions of the red block engines were installed in 240s.
 The B20 was used only in the early years and subsequently replaced by the B19, a smaller version of the B21.
 Power of the carburetted versions increased for the 1979 model year.
 V6 engines were also available, first in the 260-models, but also later in the GLE- and GLT-versions of 240.
 Known as the PRV family, they were developed in a three-way partnership among Volvo, Peugeot and Renault, 240 diesel models are powered by diesel engines purchased from Volkswagen.
-In Greece and Israel the 1.8 liter B17 engine was available beginning with the 1980 model year (also as a luxuriously equipped 260).
-This hard working little twin-carb engine developed 90 PS, and had considerably higher fuel consumption than even the turbocharged top version.
+In Greece and Israel the 1.8-liter B17 engine was available beginning with the 1980 model year (also as a luxuriously equipped 260).
+This smaller twin-carb engine developed 90 PS, and had considerably higher fuel consumption than even the turbocharged top version.

 The 1974 240 series retained the B20A inline-four engine from the 140 Series in certain markets, with the new B21A engine available as an option on the 240 DL models.
 The new B21 engine was a 2,127 cc, four-cylinder unit, which had a cast-iron block, a five-bearing crankshaft, and a belt-driven overhead camshaft.
 This engine produced 97 PS for the B21A carburettor 242DL, 244DL and 245DL, and 123 PS for the B21E fuel-injected 244GL.
 The carburetted B19A also produced 97 PS, although at 5400 rpm, while the fuel injected B19E claimed 117 PS.